 - Grant reviewer: EPSRC and Polish Academy of Sciences

-- Reviewer/Referee: Surface and Interface Analysis, Applied Surface Science, Surface Science, Journal of Physical Chemistry C, Journal of Catalysis, Carbon, Physica B, Journal of Vacuum Science and Technology, Surface Science Spectra, Catalysis Communications, Materials and Design, Journal of CO2 Utilisation, Applied Catalysis A, Review of Scientific Instrumentation, Catalysis Letters, Nano-structures and Nano-Objects, Arabian Journal of Chemistry, Diamond and Related Materials, Gold Bulletin, Journal of Industrial and Engineering Chemistry, Materials Letters
+- Reviewer/Referee: Surface and Interface Analysis, Applied Surface Science, Surface Science, Journal of Physical Chemistry C, Journal of Catalysis, Carbon, Catalysts, Physica B, Journal of Vacuum Science and Technology, Surface Science Spectra, Catalysis Communications, Materials and Design, Materials, Journal of CO2 Utilisation, Applied Catalysis A, Review of Scientific Instrumentation, Catalysis Letters, Nano-structures and Nano-objects, Arabian Journal of Chemistry, Diamond and Related Materials, Gold Bulletin, Journal of Industrial and Engineering Chemistry, Materials Letters and ACS Omega.

 PublicationsWe are currently unable to retrieve the list of publications.
 Visit our institutional repository.

-Both my PhD and post-doctoral work focused on the characterisation and reactivity of model and nanoparticulate precious metal catalysis and their utilisation in industrial relevant processes, including the direct synthesis of hydrogen peroxide, the selective oxidation of methanol to formaldehyde using iron molybdate catalysts and acetylene hydrochlorination.
+Both my PhD and post-doctoral work focused on the characterisation and reactivity of model and nanoparticulate precious metal catalysis and their utilisation in industrial relevant processes.
+Research areas include:

 Main research interests are in surface and nanoparticle characterisation, especially by X-ray based in-situ and operando measurements.

-I am intrested in supervising PhD students with interests in the following areas:
+I am intrested in supervising students with interests in the following areas:

 - Catalysis, in particular the surface chemistry of carbon and related materials and metal oxides